TommySharpNZ/Sensor-Bar-Card/README.md

 ## Peak Marker

-When `show_peak: true` is set, the card tracks the highest value seen since the page was loaded and displays it as a subtle marker directly on the bar — a small downward chevron (▼) at the top with a vertical line dropping through the bar.
+When `show_peak: true` is set, the card tracks the highest value seen since the page was loaded and displays it as a subtle marker on the bar — a small downward chevron (▼) at the top with a vertical line through the bar.
+Use `peak_color` to change the marker colour.

 This is useful for catching brief spikes you might otherwise miss, for example a kettle or appliance switching on momentarily.

 > **Note:** The peak value resets when the page is reloaded as it is stored in memory only.

+---

+## Target Marker

+When `target` is set to a value, a fixed marker is drawn on the bar at that position — a small upward chevron (▲) at the bottom with a vertical line through the bar.
+Use `target_color` to change the marker colour.

+The target chevron points **up** from the bottom of the bar while the peak chevron points **down** from the top, so the two markers are always easy to tell apart at a glance.

+The target value uses the same scale as `min` and `max` — so if `max: 3000` and you want a target at 2000W, set `target: 2000`.

 ---